jkim574/CISL_Labeling_LiDAR/Docs_LiDAR_Labeling/GETTING_STARTED.md

 ## Section 2: File Setup

 ### Creating Necessary Folders
-Now that all the necessary dependencies are installed within the conda environment and base environment, there are a few modifications that need to be made to the `OpenPCDet` file structure.
+Now that all the necessary dependencies are installed within the conda environment and base environment, there are a few modifications that need to be made to the `CISL_Labelig_LiDAR` file structure.
-For starters, you will need to navigate to the `OpenPCDet` folder and open the `tools` folder (/home/<USER>/OpenPCDet/tools).
+For starters, you will need to navigate to the `CISL_Labelig_LiDAR` folder and open the `tools` folder.
 In the tools folder, you will need to create a new folder titled `checkpoints`.
 This is where all of your checkpoint **.pth** files will be stored and referenced from when using models to create predictions.
 It is also recommended that you create another folder titled `generated_labels` with two subfolders called `raw` and `fused`.
 When finished, your OpenPCDet folder should look like the structure below.
 ```
-OpenPCDet
+CISL_Labelig_LiDAR
 │ ...
 ├── tools
 │    ├── cfgs